checklist/checklist-support/docs/mobile/checklist/sort-filter.md

 Note: if you have any filters or sort options set, the color of the menu button will turn blue (active).

 ## Sort
-By default checklists are sorted manually as you enter tasks.
+By default, checklists are sorted manually as you enter tasks.
 Tasks are added at the cursor position (the task which is grayed out) or at the top if no task is selected.
 You can manually re-order tasks by long pressing the task menu button and dragging the task up or down.

 To automatically sort the tasks, use the Sort option: